Nitheesh-Parkala/Namaste-React/README.md

 # render
 it will take the object and it will render or convert that object and give the html tag element which browser understand

+react will only work within the div id root only.

+# React
+It is a library it will work independently at the smaller portion of the app and it is not a full fledged framework.